b3nk4n/memcached-operator-go/README.md

 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.

+### Development

+You can run the operator as a program executing outside the Kubernetes cluster.
+This might be done for development purposes or for security concerns of the data contained in the cluster.
+The Makefile contains the target `make install run` to run the operator locally, if needed.

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**